 What is L2TP Protocol?

-L2TP VPN Protocol is a combined protocol that has all the features of PPTP, but runs over a faster transport protocol (UDP) thus making it more firewall friendly.
-L2TP VPN protocol encrypts data using 256-bit encryption and therefore uses more CPU resources than PPTP.
+L2TP VPN is a combined protocol that has all the features of PPTP, but runs over a faster transport protocol (UDP) thus making it more firewall friendly.
+It encrypts data using 256-bit encryption and therefore uses more CPU resources than PPTP.
 However, the increased overhead required to manage this security protocol makes it perform slower than PPTP.

 PPTP vs L2TP Comparison